Anka Obrenović: Marriage and issue

 In 1860, she established one of the first Serbian salons at her home.
 Anka's "art gathering" as it was called, "greatly influenced the spiritual rebirth of Serbian society in the 1860s".
 Anka invited the most prominent artistic and intellectual women in Belgrade, as well as the wives of foreign diplomats to her celebrated salon, which featured musical performances along with readings of Serbian, French, German, and Italian poetry.
 Discussions about politics and current affairs also took place at the meetings.

 Sometime after her husband's death, Princess Anka and her daughter, Katarina were invited by her cousin Prince Mihailo to live at the royal court.
 On an unknown date, Anka gave birth to an illegitimate daughter by her former brother-in-law, Jovan Ghermani, who was the husband of her late sister, Simeona, who had died in 1837 at the age of 19.
 Anka bestowed her dead sister's name on her daughter.
-The child, Simeona (1858-1915) would later go on to marry an important Romanian minister, Alexander Lahovary (1841–1897), member of the aristocratic Lahovary family, by whom she had issue; and she would serve Queen consort Elisabeth of Romania as one of her ladies-in-waiting.
+The child, Simeona (died 1915) would later go on to marry an important Romanian minister, Alexander Lahovary (1841–1897), member of the aristocratic Lahovary family, by whom she had issue; and she would serve Queen consort Elisabeth of Romania as one of her ladies-in-waiting.